The Complete Uk lawn glossary

 Nitrogen (N)

 The most important nutrient for lawn growth.
-Nitrogen drives leaf and shoot development, giving grass its green colour and encouraging dense growth.
+Drives leaf and shoot development, giving grass its green colour and encouraging dense growth.

 Robbie's Take

 Nitrogen is the engine of your lawn.
 Get it right and everything else follows.
 Feed in spring and summer when growth is active.
-Ease off in autumn with lower nitrogen formulations.
-Don't push heavy nitrogen into a lawn about to go dormant.
+Ease off in autumn.

 NPK Ratio